 If you are not sure what to expect, you can always contact the magistrates’ court beforehand.
-The staff can explain the procedures of the court, although at no point will they be able to discuss a particular case.
+The staff can explain the procedures of the court, although they will not be able to discuss the details of a particular case.

 If you are unsure of the particulars involved in your case, it is well worth getting some legal advice.